 Tip #2: Move everything from the floor to different surfaces around the play space.
 Choose different heights, different placements throughout the day, determine the objects that are the most motivating for your child and make those objects the more challenging to reach for.

-Abe has been really motivated by the shape sorter, in particular the star shape so that is placed at the most elevated level these days!
+Abe has been really motivated by the shape sorter, so that is placed at the most elevated level these days!

 This will promote less reliance on upper body external support as the child reaches away from outside support they will activate their own base of support, engaging dynamic balance reactions, promoting trunk strength and weight bearing through stable lower extremities.